5pacex/Audio-to-sign-language-converter/README.md

 # Audio-to-sign-language-converter

-This project converts English Audio to American Sign Language and provides output in the form of a video.
+An Android app that converts English Audio to American Sign Language and provides output in the form of a video.

 Use case: A Person who doesn't know sign language can communicate with a hearing impaired person using his audio.